nhsuk/nhsuk-frontend/docs/contributing/application-architecture.md

   Node package manager modules for third party dependencies.
 This folder is automatically generated when running `npm install`.
 Don't manually edit files in this folder as they will be deleted.

 - `packages/`

+  - `nhsuk-frontend-review`

+    - `dist/` **contains auto-generated files**

+      Builds of nhsuk-frontend-review served by [GitHub Pages](https://pages.github.com).

+    - `src/`

+      Nunjuck (HTML) files for the component example pages that you see at http://localhost:3000/nhsuk-frontend when running the application locally and on https://nhsuk.github.io/nhsuk-frontend

   - `nhsuk-frontend`